MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * In the morning, continue work on your resume and cover letter (see W9D6-7).
 Your peers will start reviewing your materials tomorrow.
 * Start preparing your [browser game][browser-game] and code_intensive
-* Enter the URLs for the browser game in the Job App Material on the Jobberwocky (See the lectures and events calendar for lecture times.)
+* Enter the URLs for the browser game in the Job App Material on the Jobberwocky
+* Lectures begin this afternoon.
+See the a/A Lectures and Events shared calendar for exact times.

 [pair-boarding-curriculum]: ./interview-prep/pairboarding/index.md#index